1995parham/github-do-not-ban-us/README.md

 ![alt text](./message.png)

+Tip: You can use [this extension](https://github.com/MohamadKh75/ShutHub) to hide it!

 ## Introduction

 Github used to be an open and free platform for everyone, but it has decided to restrict Iranian accounts from contributing and being part of the open-source ecosystem.
 Although we understand Github might make this decision under the pressure of US government, we were expecting more respectful action from Github.